Q: Are The Happy Handwriter’s resources available at a store near me?

 Q: My child is older than 10 years.
 Will The Happy Handwriter help?

-Q: My child’s school does THRASS or uses Nelson.
+Q: My child’s school uses the Nelson or Sassoon font.
 Can I use the books with them?

-A: The current range of books uses the ball-and-stick print and traditional cursive handwriting.
+A: The current range of books uses the ball-and-stick print and traditional South African cursive handwriting style.
 However, where handwriting has gone horribly wrong (you will know if this is your child!), I find teachers are more concerned with getting it right than what style of handwriting used.

 It is often easier to remediate difficulties by starting with a completely different handwriting style as the motor maps are completely new.
 Changing already established motor maps is difficult as the child will naturally revert to what is familiar.
 Where handwriting has gone horribly wrong, we often recommend a transition to cursive handwriting at as a completely new handwriting style and a chance to start over.
 If you are concerned, check with your child’s teacher or therapist first.